EXPERT RECRUITERS SHARE TOP ADVICE FOR JOB SEEKERS

 To help you build the "Perfect Resume Template" we've enlisted the help of some of the top recruiters from around the U.S. to chime in and share some of their expertise on the "Best" and "Worst" things they've seen in resumes.
 This info is worth its weight in gold, so pay attention here.
 This is the grand finale that concludes the "Resume Writing for Today - The Perfect Resume Template" blog article series from the last four week, where we've covered:

-I've then put the most consistent "Gold Nuggets" into "The Perfect Resume BLUEPRINT" that you can download for FREE by signing up for the "Resume Refresh" CHALLENGE.
+I've then put the most consistent "Gold Nuggets" into "The Perfect Resume BLUEPRINT" guide that you can download for FREE by signing up for the "Resume Revive + Thrive" CHALLENGE.
 This quick-start guide will help you improve your existing resume quickly.

 Now, grab your pencil and start taking some notes.
 This is going to be gooooooood!
 Giddyup!
 Let's get started with the expert recruiter round-up!